 There is no indication of the kind of expertise the Chief Executive Officer should hold, however even if their experience was medical or health oriented, it would not shift the overall focus of the Board on non-health related issues.
 This unequal representation threatens to skew the priorities of the Scheme overall away from health towards financial considerations.
 Moreover, there is no-one to advise on the human rights implications of the Scheme and this should be remedied.
-It is noted that the Board has the authority to appoint committees to advise it, and it could appoint a human rights committee made of domestic legal experts to do so ^{1x}
+It is noted that the Board has the authority to appoint committees to advise it, and it could appoint a human rights committee made of domestic legal experts to do so ^{|x|}

 - a.
-We propose that the board should comprise of five skilled and eminante resident persons with a CEO of the fund as the Ex-officio. - b.
-The nominating authority should take into consideration the qualifications of the proposed members, there proffesional rank and competence.
-The nominating authority should be separate from the appointing authority. - c.
-Ensure a balanced representation on the Board of Directors of health and community interests. - d.
-Add representation of a human rights advocate/legal to ensure that legal and human rights considerations are taken account of, alternatively create a human rights committee to advise the board.
+Ensure a balanced representation on the Board of Directors of health and community interests; - b.
+Increase representation from the community; - c.
+Add representation of a human rights advocate/legal scholar to ensure that human rights considerations are taken account of, alternatively create a human rights committee to advise the board.